oeoeoe/GoodVibrations/README.md

 ## Welcome to Good Vibrations

-To find out more about the app. please check out [Good Vibrations](https://oeoeoe.github.io/GoodVibrations/)
+To find out more about the app, please check out [Good Vibrations](https://oeoeoe.github.io/GoodVibrations/) webpage.

 What works right now?